Write a little about yourself. Just a paragraph will do.

 family warmth when they need it.

-the bark.
+bark.
 How rural communities can continue to grow and offer

 interesting work, now that the mills are dead and the farms are

-dying.
+struggling.
 What used bookstore to explore next.

 On a typical Friday night I am

 Netflix and takeout, or getting your party on — how do you let loose?